 Scientists reckon that there are around 2 million species on Earth, but this estimate is believed to be a small part of the actual number.
 Existing creatures are not the only ones with a fossil record.
 There are also extinct species that may be related to living species.
 Since the beginning of time, there have been a wide variety of plant and animal species.
 The relationships between these various living and extinct organisms are complex and intricate.

 Scientists are interested in determining the various species that live on the planet today as well as those that have gone extinct.
 They also study the mechanisms by which new species are produced and maintained.
 It is critical for scientists to establish clear distinctions between species.

 “Organizing is something you do before you do something, so that when you do it, it is not all mixed up.” – A. A. Milne

-Scientists across the globe can identify the various species of organisms by using scientific names.
-We organize our thoughts by identifying things.
-However, we also identify things in order to understand them better.
-By simplifying the classification system, we can identify things that may have different national names and assign them a universal name that acts as a code.
-By organising the classification system, we are able to communicate with other scientists and researchers, as well as gain additional knowledge about what scientists and researchers have discovered.
+Scientists across the globe identify the various species of organisms by using scientific names.
+We organize our thoughts by identifying things in order to understand them better.
+By simplifying the classification system, we identify things that may have different national names and assign them a universal name that acts as a code.
+By organizing the classification system, we can communicate with other scientists and researchers, as well as gain additional knowledge about what scientists and researchers have discovered.

-Thus using scientific names for the animals we sighted helps others who may know individual animals by another common name.
+Thus using scientific names for the animals we sighted on our safaris in Tanzania & Kenya it helps others who may know individual animals by another common name.
 (Some birds have 3,4 or more common names!)
 For our purposes we don’t need to rise above Order (All our sightings are Domain Eukarya Kingdom Animalia, Phylum Chordata.
 Birds are Class Aves.
 Most of the other animals we saw are Class Mammalia with a few Class Reptilia